Foodfight!: Plot

-When night falls at the supermarket Marketropolis, the store products' mascots ("Ikes") come to life and interact with each other.
+When night falls at the supermarket Marketropolis, the store products' mascots ("ikes," from "icons") come to life and interact with each other.
 Heroic cereal mascot Dex Dogtective is about to propose to his girlfriend Sunshine Goodness, a raisin mascot, but she goes missing just before he is able to do so.

-Six months later, a Brand X representative called "Mr. Clipboard" arrives at Marketropolis and aggressively pushes Brand X's range of generic products to Leonard, the store's manager.
+Six months later, a Brand X representative named Mr. Clipboard arrives at Marketropolis and aggressively pushes Brand X's range of generic products to Leonard, the store's manager.
 In the world of the Ikes, the arrival of Lady X, the seductive Brand X detergent Ike, causes a commotion at Dex's club, the Copabanana.

 Brand X products begin to replace previous products, which is mirrored in the Ikes' world with the deaths of several Ikes.
 After Dex's friend Daredevil Dan, a chocolate squirrel, disappears, Dex begins to investigate.
 After rebuffing Lady X's attempts to bring him to Brand X's side, Dex is locked in a dryer with Dan to be melted, but the two manage to escape.
 Dan and Dex find out that Brand X contains an addictive and toxic secret ingredient.

-Dex and Dan attempt to initiate a product recall with Leonard's computer.
-A Brand X Ike cuts power just as they send the message.
+Dex and Dan attempt to initiate a product recall with Leonard's computer, but a Brand X Ike cuts power just as they send the message.
 Dex then rallies the citizens of Marketropolis to fight the armies of Brand X in a massive food fight.
 The citizens win the battle by using the supermarket's electricity.

 Dex rescues Sunshine, who had been held hostage in the Brand X tower, and escapes with the help of Dan.
-Mr. Clipboard then enters the Ikes' world, but he is taken down by Dex, who discovers that he is a robot controlled by Lady X. Lady X reveals that she had previously been the hideous Ike of an unsuccessful brand of prunes, and had been stealing Sunshine's essence to create a new brand.
+Mr. Clipboard then enters the Ikes' world, but he is taken down by Dex, who discovers that he is a robot controlled by Lady X. Lady X reveals that she had previously been the hideous Ike (Priscilla Pusly) of an unsuccessful brand of prunes, and had been stealing Sunshine's essence to create a new brand.
 Dex and Sunshine defeat her, reverting her to her original form.
 With Brand X defeated and a cure found that revives the killed Ikes, Dex and Sunshine finally get married.

 Cast

-Alongside many licensed characters, the principal characters of this film are original characters.
+Along with many licensed characters, the principal characters of the film are original characters.